 For your ceilings, trims, and moldings – SW Extra White or SW Pure White will help protrude a true hue of SW Grays Harbor.

 SW Grays Harbor Vs Similar Colors

 Although you must know that even though these following colors look similar, they might still differ in the undertones or reflectivity!

 So, one of the closely related colors is SW 6251 Outerspace and BM 2126-30 Anchor Gray!

 These two blue-gray paint colors share a tone of similarities as well as differences.

 Well, one of the major differences is the undertones.
 Apparently, this latter paint color has a dominant blue-gray color with a tinge of navy – learn more on this color here!

 With an LRV of 12, the light reflectivity value is alike for the two.

-Order a stick-on sample of Outerspace here to help you compare these colors in your own living spaces.
+Order stick-on samples of these two colors here to help you compare these colors in your own living spaces.